jsotiro/cse-kms-bcFIPS/README.md

 # Using BouncyCastle FIPS for Envelop Client Side Encryption (CSE) with a KMS-provided data key
 This is a sample showing how to use the FIPS edition of BouncyCastle crypto library in combination with a data key generated and encrypted/decrypted using a KMS CMK.
 It uses 256-bit AES data Keys with the Galois/Counter Mode (GCM) authenticated mode of encryption but can be adapted to other encryption methods.
 If you wish to do so a great resource with examples for all other modes is *[The Bouncy Castle FIPS Java API in100 Examples](https://www.bouncycastle.org/fips-java/BCFipsIn100.pdf)* PDF document.
-The document provides an in depth coverage of BouncyCastle FIPS JAVA API but it does not cover KMS, which this sample adds.
+The document provides an in depth coverage of BouncyCastle FIPS JAVA API but it does not cover using with KMS, which this sample adds.
 ## Setup

 #### Install AWS CLI v2